TABLE OF CONTENTS

 Since March 2014 same sex couples have been able to marry in England and Wales.
 The same conditions apply to divorce whether the married couple are opposite sex or same sex.

 Since 2005 it has been possible for same–sex couples in the UK to legally formalise their relationship by entering into a civil partnership.
+This has been extended to opposite sex couples since 31 December 2019.
 It is open to parties to such a partnership to seek to dissolve it or to apply for a separation order when their relationship breaks down.
 The process is analogous to divorce, judicial separation and annulment of marriages as described below.
+An applicant who wants to end a civil partnership cannot apply online.
 More information can be found on the Government website.

 In a same sex marriage the couple are, if two men, husband and husband, or if two women, wife and wife.